jdelrue/info_grid/docs/concepts/new_token_geration_rules.md

 There are two types of fees:
 * 10% for ThreeFold Foundation for promoting the capacity on the grid
-* 10% for TFTech for keeping the TF Grid software components up to date and for providing farmers support
+* 10% for TFTech License that keeps the TF Grid software components up to date and provides farmers support

 |    Capacity Type   | TF Foundation   | TFTech|